The Norse Code

 With fermentation possible with the right vessel and ability to create an organic yeast, the next element is flavoring.
 Vikings used a variety of fruits and herbs, including raspberries, elderberries, juniper berries, and the aptly yet undesirably named, mead wort.
 A variety of ingredients were added to develop unique aromas and deep flavors.

-If this sounds like a lot of work, it can be.
+If this sounds like a lot of work, it is because it is.
 However, with mead being a staple in Viking culture, it is likely they developed techniques to ease the process.
 These might have been methods to transfer yeast between batches, as well as simply making it a communal effort to produce mead together.
 After all, it was commonly enjoyed as a community as well.

 4 Types of Viking Mead